 The soft game.
 It’s not all hard and fast.
-While singles is known for speed and power, advanced players know how and when to downshift gears and slow things down to use the slower, well placed shots to their advantaged.
+While singles is known for speed and power, advanced players know how and when to downshift gears and slow things down to use the slower, well-placed shots to their advantage.
 The occasional short return, deep lob or corner shot can keep your opponent on their toes and guessing what your next move will be.
-If you just play the fast game it can become predictable.
+If you always play the fast game it can become predictable.

 Here is a great break down by Mark R. of Third Shot Sports showing how pro players are able to interpret the situation and use control shots to win points in singles play.

 Players who regularly alternate between singles and doubles often have a paddle for each style of play.
 Many competitive players can be seen at tournaments using a mid-weight paddle for doubles but then they switch to a heavier or elongated paddle for singles matches.

 I’m not saying you need to go out and buy a new paddle for your first try at singles but if you get into it and are going to be playing singles regularly and competing then you may eventually want a dedicated paddle that works well with for singles.

 In general, for singles, you want some extra power and possibly a slightly longer paddle for extra reach.
 As we’ve said, singles is a game of hard drives, deep serves and powerful returns, so you want a paddle with a bit of extra weight and a good boost of power that allows you to take long deep strokes.